drasticactions/SkyDrop/GAMEPLAY.md

 This mode lets you write a Bluesky thread.
 Rotate pieces to select keys on a virtual phone keypad, then drop pieces to press keys.
 Once you game over, you can review the thread and post it.

+**Note:** Posts are limited to text only.
+Hashtags and embeds are not supported.

 **Input Modes:**

 #### T9 Mode (Predictive Text)